kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_block/function_xx0028async_x_await_yx0029_x007b.md

 ✖ ',' expected - start: 34, end: 36
 ✖ ',' expected - start: 43, end: 45
 ✖ The parser expected to find a '}' to match the '{' token here - start: 48, end: 48
+✖ The parser expected to find a '}' to match the '{' token here - start: 48, end: 48

 ```